orbitalchicken/Roadmap/README.md

   Gnome CC modules
     - C modules don't fill the page in cinnamon-settings
-    - User module doesn't use .face
+    - User module doesn't use .face (go to Users, select a predefined avatar, it doesn't overwrite .face)

 MDM 1.2
 -------